 Stew oysters, in particular, are delectable dishes that we all love, even if we have to rely on the canned ones to prepare it.
 Canned oysters can be either smoked or fresh and they are cooked straight out the can.
 And to prepare it, here’s for you.

-- OYSTERS: Delicious whole oysters are steamed, shucked by hand,...
+- BUMBLE BEE CANNED OYSTERS: Delicious whole oysters are steamed,...

-- CONVENIENT PACKAGING: Pack of 12, 8-ounce cans of BUMBLE BEE Premium...
+- WHOLE OYSTERS: Pack of 12, 8-ounce cans of Bumble Bee Premium Select...

 These Are Ways on How to Cook Canned Oysters